sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/5_Onwards_to_a_bigger_project/332_The_app_js_file_and_layout_wrapper.md

 Note: `_app.js` does is a helper page, and so does not take part in filename-routing (it still applies to all pages anyway).

+## Extras - global styles
+- Next.js recommends we put all "to be applied globally styles" inside the `_app.js` file only.

 [Code - app-wide navbar](https://github.com/exemplar-codes/nextjs-first-realistic-tutorial/commit/7020d006a5e22595b764213023efd2ee1d8a8101)